munificent/magpie/doc/site/markdown/classes.md

             Widget: "From Widget")
     print(group label) // ???

 Here, `RadioButton` inherits `Widget` along two paths: once from `Button`, and once from `Widget` directly.
 Both paths try to initialize the label, one using `"From Button"` and one using `"From Widget"`.
-Which one "wins"?
-Overriding methods have similar problems.
+How do we decide which one "wins"?
+Overriding methods have similar ambiguity problems.

 To avoid these problems, Magpie has a simple rule: *a class may only inherit from some other class once, either directly or indirectly.* In other words, there may only be one path from a given child class to a given parent class.
 If you try to define a class like `RadioGroup` above, Magpie will [throw](error-handling.html) `ParentCollisionError` at you.